News, views, opinions and reviews from Van Isle Marina, one of the largest full service marinas in British Columbia.

 • Many owners employ teams of private guards for each port

 Dreaming of your own holiday out on the water, or looking to upgrade your current yacht?
-At Van Isle Marina we are the exclusive dealers of Pursuit boats and Riviera Luxury Yachts.
+At Van Isle Marina we are the exclusive dealers of Pursuit boats.
 As Certified Professional BC Boat Brokers, we’re glad to assist you in finding the perfect boat to meet your vision.
 Whether you’re looking for a superyacht, megayacht, cruiser or sailing yacht, we have a wide selection of yachts moored at our world-class sales docks.
 Contact our brokerage team today to experience the newest models for yourself.

 9 Easy Knots for Boating